-Project Selection: Depending on the program, projects may be selected using MTC's criteria or by the county congestion management agency, the California Transportation Commission or a transit agency board.
+Project Selection: Depending on the program, projects may be selected using MTC's criteria or by the County Transportation Agency, the California Transportation Commission or a transit agency board.
 Some funding programs are non-competitive, meaning projects are funded according to a pre-determined formula or voter-enacted initiative.